-- Requirement program Requirement programs are small (one to few lines) programs that use a subset of python to execute some code against resources.
+Requirement program Requirement programs are small (one to few lines) programs that use a subset of python to execute some code against resources.
 They are what actually describes the relationship of a Job to some Resources.
-For example a resource program package.name == "bluez" indicates that at least one resource generated by the package job has a key name equal to the string bluez. - Attachment Attachments are a special type of a Job that can create an attachment record in the submission reports.
-They are commonly used to include basic system information files and output of certain commands which can aid in system certification. - Certification Website The website https://certification.canonical.com/ - Secure ID An identifier, similar to Canonical ID, used for hardware certification.
-This identifier is used when interacting with the Certification Website, it does not reveal anything about the actual hardware (like the manufacturer name or device name). - PyPI The Python Package Index where any developer can share their python programs and libraries.
-Pypi is available at: https://pypi.org/.
+For example a resource program package.name == "bluez" indicates that at least one resource generated by the package job has a key name equal to the string bluez.

+Attachment Attachments are a special type of a Job that can create an attachment record in the submission reports.
+They are commonly used to include basic system information files and output of certain commands which can aid in system certification.

+Certification Website The website https://certification.canonical.com/

+Secure ID An identifier, similar to Canonical ID, used for hardware certification.
+This identifier is used when interacting with the Certification Website, it does not reveal anything about the actual hardware (like the manufacturer name or device name).

-1.16.
-Glossary 73
+1.17.
+Glossary 77